waynehoover/dvorak-alt-layouts/README.md

 I currently use a Kyria as my keyboard and it's great.
 The keymap I use can be found [here](https://github.com/waynehoover/qmk_firmware/blob/wayne-dvorkakiulm-bilateral-combinations/keyboards/kyria/keymaps/waynehoover/keymap.c).

 ## Credits
-The mac file was created with [Ukelele V3](https://scripts.sil.org/ukelele) and should work on all versions of MacOS.
-The PC files where created a long time ago and I don't know if they still work, PRs welcome.
+The mac .keylayout file was created with [Ukelele V3](https://scripts.sil.org/ukelele) and should work on all versions of MacOS.